comp251/comp251-lab5/README.md

 app](https://yikyak.com/) using sockets and threads, _Rhodes Ramble_ (tagline:
 _Discover your [Clowder](https://www.merriam-webster.com/dictionary/clowder)_).

-This will involve implenting the specification of the protocol that Rhodes Ramble clients and servers use to communicate.
+This will involve implementing the specification of the protocol that Rhodes Ramble clients and servers use to communicate.

 This lab is broken up into three parts: